kamperh/kamperh.github.io/notes/writing.md

 By (un)commenting the appropriate lines in the root LaTeX file, the front page can follow the format for:

-- Skripsies (i.e. final year projects)
+- Skripsie (i.e. final year project) reports
 - MEng theses